Fazl-e-Omar Hospital

-Fazl-e-Omar Hospital, Rabwah is a private health care institute in an area of Punjab, Pakistan.
-It is run by the Ahmadiyya Muslim Community.
-Founded in 1958, it provides hospital services to the local community and patients from towns and villages from further afield.
+Fazl-e-Omar Hospital is a private health care institute in the city of Rabwah, Punjab, Pakistan.
+Founded in 1958, it is run by the Ahmadiyya Muslim Community and provides hospital services to the local community and patients from towns and villages from further afield.
 The hospital provides medical care in specialities such as medicine, surgery and paediatrics.

+Buildings

 Begum Zubaida Bani Wing

 2003 saw the opening of the new gynaecology/obstetrics unit at the hospital, Begum Zubaida Bani Wing.
 The 3-storey modern facility was opened to provide a wide range of medical/surgical services for women including gynaecology outpatient's clinic, gynaecology, antenatal/postnatal wards and operation theatre.
 Also incorporated in the building is the paediatric ICU unit.
 The department has a 24-hour delivery suite with approximately 900 delivery cases annually.
 The new building has a modern décor with large waiting areas, including a children's play area in the outpatient's clinic, and well decorated, fully air-conditioned private rooms, central oxygen supply & suction units.
 Begum Zub-aida Bani Wing also has a separate set-up for hepatitis patients.

 To facilitate doctor and nurse training a seminar room and library are also available in the new wing.
 With the opening of this new centre it is hoped that the hospital can provide the most up-to-date medical care for women in the area including services such as colour Doppler and bone density measurement.
 It is also equipped with patients elevator.